PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

 - How do users use our platform differently during the holiday season?
 - How does retention compare for users who join on a weekend versus a weekday?

-> **Note: ** This app only works on _new_ events sent to PostHog, and as a result you won't be able to filter events that were sent before it was enabled.
+> **Note: ** This connector only works on _new_ events sent to PostHog, and as a result you won't be able to filter events that were sent before it was enabled.

 ## Examples